laixintao/iredis/iredis/data/commands/pfmerge.md

 The computed merged HyperLogLog is set to the destination variable, which is created if does not exist (defaulting to an empty HyperLogLog).

+If the destination variable exists, it is treated as one of the source sets and its cardinality will be included in the cardinality of the computed HyperLogLog.

 @return

 @simple-string-reply: The command just returns `OK`.